 As you know, clove oil is probably the most popular oil in the dental field.
 It is extensively used to treat dry sockets, tooth pain associated with pulpitis, and hypersensitivity for ages.
 Few other oils like sweet basil, cinnamon bark, peppermint, sweet fennel, spearmint and a few others were studied to determine their antibacterial, antifungal, and antiplaque effects on teeth.

 Essential oils are gaining new popularity among fans worldwide.
+Castor oil is a good example.
 These potent liquids are fresh ingredients that you can customize for almost any kind of oral hygiene need.
 You can choose from a wide range of natural oils which are known for their antifungal and antibacterial properties.

 As with any DIY dental treatment, be cautious and do your research before using them.
 Not all essential oils are safe to ingest and some might hurt you if applied directly onto your gums and skin.
 Essential oils are extracted from plants and usually are sold singularly.